leethomason/tinyxml2/readme.txt

 <h4> Print to file </h4>
 You can directly use the convenience function:
-@verbatim

 	XMLDocument doc;
 	...
 	doc.Save( "foo.xml" );
-@endverbatim

 Or the XMLPrinter class:
-@verbatim

 	XMLPrinter printer( fp );
 	doc.Print( &printer );
-@endverbatim

 <h4> Print to memory </h4>
 Printing to memory is supported by the XMLPrinter.
-@verbatim

 	XMLPrinter printer;
 	doc->Print( &printer );
 	// printer.CStr() has a const char* to the XML
-@endverbatim

 <h4> Print without an XMLDocument </h4>

 When loading, an XML parser is very useful.
 However, sometimes when saving, it just gets in the way.
 The code is often set up for streaming, and constructing the DOM is just overhead.

 The Printer supports the streaming case.
 The following code prints out a trivially simple XML file without ever creating an XML document.

-@verbatim
 	XMLPrinter printer( fp );
 	printer.OpenElement( "foo" );
 	printer.PushAttribute( "foo", "bar" );
 	printer.CloseElement();
-@endverbatim

 <h2> Using and Installing </h2>